-Your pool's pump works hard to keep water clean -- after drawing water through the influent line, it passes the liquid through a strainer basket and then through a rotating impeller, which forces the water through a filter and finally back into the pool via an effluent line.
+Your pool's pump works hard to keep the water clean.
+After drawing water through the influent line, it passes the liquid through a strainer basket and then through a rotating impeller that forces the water through a filter of some type and finally back into the pool via an effluent line.
 Before any of these vital steps occur, however, the pump's motor must start.
-While pumps vary per make and model, some universal troubleshooting tips may help you get your pump powered on.
+While pumps vary according to make and model, some universal troubleshooting tips may help you get your pump back on.

 Beyond the Basics

-If basic troubleshooting procedures don't address your pump's non-starting issues, consult your user manual for further guidance.
-If the troubleshooting tips therein still don't remedy the pump, contact the manufacturer for instructions or for a referral to the nearest authorized repair service.
-Issues such as corroded bearings or a faulty start capacitor -- often indicated by an oily discharge or white, powdery residue -- call for professional repair.
+If basic troubleshooting procedures don't address your pump's nonstarting issues, consult your user manual for further guidance.
+If these troubleshooting tips still don't remedy the pump, contact the manufacturer for instructions or for a referral to the nearest authorized repair service.
+Issues such as corroded bearings or a faulty start capacitor — often indicated by an oily discharge or white, powdery residue — call for professional repair.

 - Specialty Pool Products: Swimming Pool Pumps and Motors FAQ

 - Roy's Electric Motor Sales and Services: Troubleshooting Swimming Pool Pumps

 - This Old House: How to Maintain a Pool